-Vitamin c is one of the most important, but somehow overlooked, vitamins that our immune system heavily depends on.
-We need vitamin c to produce collagen, which makes up to 30% of the protein in our bodies and is needed by our muscles, cell membranes, joints and definitely our skin to look younger.
+Vitamin C is one of the most important, but somehow overlooked, vitamins that our immune system heavily depends on.
+We need vitamin C to produce collagen, which makes up to 30% of the protein in our bodies.
+It is also needed by our muscles, cell membranes, joints and definitely our skin to look younger.

 How vitamin C affects our immune system

 In the 1960s, two time Nobel prize laureate Dr. Linus Pauling discovered that white blood cells, which are immune cells, need very high doses of vitamin C to function properly.
 He found that these immune cells need 50 times higher concentration of vitamin C inside the cell than outside.
 (1)

 In his book 'Vitamin C and the Common Cold' Dr. Pauling maintained that common cold could be controlled almost entirely through an adequate intake of ascorbic acid (vitamin C).
 (2)